How to buy GW Pharmaceuticals shares

 GW Pharmaceuticals share price volatility

-Over the last 12 months, GW Pharmaceuticals's shares have ranged in value from as little as US$67.98 up to US$141.98.
+Over the last 12 months, GW Pharmaceuticals's shares have ranged in value from as little as US$87.0655 up to US$219.5696.
 A popular way to gauge a stock's volatility is its "beta".

 GW Pharmaceuticals overview

-GW Pharmaceuticals plc, a biopharmaceutical company, focuses on discovering, developing, and commercializing cannabinoid prescription medicines using botanical extracts derived from the Cannabis plant.
-Its lead product is Epidiolex, an oral medicine for the treatment of refractory childhood epilepsies, as well as for the treatment of Dravet syndrome, Lennox-Gastaut syndrome, tuberous sclerosis complex, and infantile spasms.
-The company also develops and markets Sativex, an oromucosal spray for the treatment of spasticity due to multiple sclerosis.
-In addition, it develops various product candidates for the treatment of glioblastoma, neonatal hypoxic-ischemic encephalopathy, and schizophrenia.
-Further, the company has license and development agreements with Almirall S.A.; Bayer HealthCare AG; Ipsen Biopharm Ltd; and Neopharm Group.
-It primarily operates in Europe, the United Kingdom, the United States, Canada, and Asia.
+GW Pharmaceuticals plc, a biopharmaceutical company, focuses on discovering, developing, and commercializing novel therapeutics from its proprietary cannabinoid product platform in various disease areas.
+Its lead product is Epidiolex, an oral medicine for the treatment of seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or tuberous sclerosis complex.
+The company also develops and markets Sativex for the treatment of spasticity due to multiple sclerosis.
+In addition, it develops various product candidates for the treatment of schizophrenia, autism spectrum disorder, neuropsychiatric symptom, and neonatal hypoxic ischemic encephalopathy.
+It primarily operates in Europe, the United Kingdom, the United States, and internationally.
 GW Pharmaceuticals plc was founded in 1998 and is based in Cambridge, the United Kingdom.

 Frequently asked questions